$f(Q,L_m)$ gravity, and its cosmological implications: Cosmological evolution of FLRW universe in gravity

 \subsection{The de Sitter solution}

-As a first step in considering explicit theoretical models, we consider the problem of the existence of a de-sitter-type vacuum solution of the cosmological field equations.
+As a first step in considering explicit theoretical models, we consider the problem of the existence of a de-Sitter type vacuum solution of the cosmological field equations.
 The de Sitter solution corresponds to $p=0$, $\rho=0$ and $H=H_{0}={\rm constant}$, respectively.
-For a vacuum de Sitter type Universe, Eq.~\eqref{com} gives $\dot{f_{Q}}=0$, and further results in $f_{Q}=F_{0}$, where $F_{0}$ is a constant.
+For a vacuum de-Sitter type Universe, Eq.~\eqref{com} gives $\dot{f_{Q}}=0$, and further results in $f_{Q}=F_{0}$, where $F_{0}$ is a constant.

 The condition $f_{Q}=F_{0}$ is satisfied for any $Q$, when we have \cite{xu2019f,harko2018coupling}

 where $\Lambda$ is an integration constant.
 In the vacuum de Sitter phase, the first field equation \eqref{eq:friedmann1} reduces to the form